 Field-hunting tip

-Look in oxidized zones of uranium-bearing hydrothermal mineral deposits country — that is the host setting where parsonsite typically forms.
+Look in oxidized zones of uranium-bearing hydrothermal mineral deposits country, the host setting where parsonsite typically forms.
 If you start seeing pyromorphite, autunite, torbernite in float, you are in the right ground.
 Field specimens usually show a microscopic acicular crystals, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.